 A jury declared: "Thou has most wickedly risen up against thy sister Sarah the wife of John Slawson of Stamford . . . and smiteing her with an axe or some other instrument of death thou hast slayne her."

 The court sentenced Benjamin to death by hanging.
-Before he died, he asked that his estate be given to his sister Elizabeth.
+Before he died, he asked that his estate go to his sister Elizabeth.

 Divorce in the New Haven Colony